-Rogister’s debut recording with Deutsche Grammophon, Follow, Poet, was released in January of 2015 to great acclaim.
-The album features new works by the composer Mohammed Fairouz, with Rogister conducting the Ensemble LPR.
+Rogister’s debut recording with Deutsche Grammophon, Follow, Poet, was released in January of 2015.
+The album features new works by the composer Mohammed Fairouz written for mezzo-soprano Kate Lindsey, with Rogister conducting the Ensemble LPR.

-Before transitioning to conducting, Rogister began his training as a classical musician-first as a trombonist and then a baritone-at Indiana University.
-He then pursued graduate studies in voice and conducting at Juilliard-where he now frequently returns to lead projects with the school's orchestra.
-The Houston Grand Opera's music director Patrick Summers created the position of Conducting Fellow especially for Rogister and he made his professional debut at HGO in 2008 with Hänsel und Gretel.
-Donald Runnicles, music director of the Deutsche Oper Berlin, then invited Rogister to serve in the traditional position of Kapellmeister from 2009-2011.
+Evan Rogister majored in trombone and voice at Indiana University, followed by graduate studies in voice and conducting at The Juilliard School.
+Houston Grand Opera's music director Patrick Summers created the position of Conducting Fellow especially for Rogister; he made his professional conducting debut at HGO in 2008 with Hänsel und Gretel.
+Donald Runnicles, music director of the Deutsche Oper Berlin, then invited Rogister to serve as Kapellmeister from 2009-2011.
 In Berlin, Rogister conducted a broad repertoire from Mozart to Wagner, including productions of Don Giovanni, Die Zauberflöte, Il barbiere di Siviglia, Manon Lescaut, La Boheme, Carmen, Otello, Hänsel und Gretel and Tannhaüser.